Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference: Experiments

+For speech recognition tasks, we use the XLS-R-300M \cite{babu2021xlsr}, a pre-trained Wav2Vec2 model \cite{baevski2020wav2vec}, fine-tuned on selected languages from the CommonVoice dataset \cite{ardila2020common}.
 Speech-to-text models introduce additional complexities for dynamic computation methods, as each token is decoded individually.
 Since A-ViT and Zero Time Waste were not designed for this setting, we restrict our baseline methods to MoEfication, the only task-agnostic method among those three.

-As in Section \ref{sec:cv_experiments}, we assume an equal training data budget of 10 epochs for all approaches.
-In the case of MoEfication, we substitute GELUs with ReLUs and train for 8 epochs, followed by 2 epochs of router training.
+We assume an equal training data budget of 10 epochs for all approaches.
+In the case of MoEfication, we substitute GELUs with ReLUs and train for eight epochs, followed by two epochs of router training.
 For ACMs, we replace every MLP block within the model with an ACM module with $N=4$.
-We subsequently perform 5 epochs of module-wise distillation, one 1 of training the gating networks, and 4 epochs of end-to-end finetuning.
-We present results in Fig. \ref{fig:cost_vs_acc_stt}.
-We see that even if only the MLP blocks are ACMized, our method still obtains better performance-efficiency trade-off than MoEfication.
+We subsequently perform five epochs of module-wise distillation, one of training the gating networks, and four epochs of end-to-end finetuning.
+We present results in \Cref{fig:cost_vs_acc_stt}.
+We see that even if only the MLP blocks are ACMized, our method still obtains a better performance-efficiency trade-off than MoEfication.